flutter-form-builder-ecosystem/flutter_form_builder/README.md

 email, urls etc by using different configurations and validators
 * `FormBuilderTypeAhead` - Auto-completes user input from a list of items

-In order to create an input field in the form, along with the label, and any applicable validation, there are several attributes that will be added to the different types of fields namely:
+In order to create an input field in the form, along with the label, and any applicable validation, there are several attributes that are supported by all types of inputs namely:

 | Attribute | Type  | Default | Required | Description |
 |-----------|-------|---------|-------------|----------|